DmxLarchey/Introduction-to-Coq/resources.md

     - there are [packages in here](https://github.com/coq/coq/releases/tag/V8.11.0)

-- `Coq` and `CoqIDE` should also be available on the Linux machines in the "Salle Atelis HP 303/309"
+- `Coq` and `CoqIDE` should also be available on the Linux machines in the "Salle Atelis HP"

 - For support material:
   - recommended reads: